Where have all the Lobans gone, long time passing?

 “This contrasts sharply with the Loban distribution, shown in the lower right portion of the table.
 Note that 94% of Scottish Loban records are from these six counties in the northern portion of Scotland.
 More specifically, they surround the Moray Firth which is exactly the location of the Loban story mentioned above.
 Note, however, there are also Logans in the area –particularly in Aberdeen and in Ross and Cromarty.
 The relationship between the Lobans and the Logans in this area is not clear, but note that the Logans in Aberdeen appear to a half or a full century earlier that the Lobans in that area.
 However, the scattered presence of Lobans in the south does not support an argument for a relationship between the Lobans and the southern Logans.”

 Jim Logan’s analysis suggests a hypothesis that many of the Logans recorded in Ross & Cromarty might be former Lobans and there is a thoroughgoing account of the group by Cynthia Sweet (2011) in her 490-page book Logan Families of Ross & Crormarty, Scotland.
-That is not to suggest that all the people in that book are in the Loban haplogroup; it is possible that there is at least one line that has been Logan from the start.
+We cannot tell how many branches were formerly Loban except through Y-DNA testing into the haplogroup, or establishing the Loban name in the earliest ancestors in extant records.

 By the trees